keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Compute.md

 ## LAB ASSESSMENTS : EC2

-Had to make a lab that introduced me to Amazon EC2. 💻 After doing the lab, the outcome was to learn the following Launch a web server with termination protection enabled
+I had to make a lab that introduced me to Amazon EC2. 💻 After doing the lab, the outcome was to learn the following Launch a web server with termination protection enabled